-The raw water is transported to the South Fork Water Treatment Plant (where the water is treated) via two parallel pipelines that start out as 750 mm (30") and 1200 mm (48") diameter from South Fork Dam and travel approximately 20 kilometres to the city boundary.
-The treatment plant has the ability to supply peak day flows of 116 ML per day.
+From South Fork Dam the raw water is transported to the South Fork Water Treatment Plant via two parallel pipelines 750 mm and 1200 mm diameter.
+The treatment plant has the ability to treat and supply peak day flows of 116 ML per day.

-South Fork Water Treatment Plant - primary membranes
+South Fork Water Treatment Plant - primary membrane maintenance

-The water is then distributed through approximately 30 kilometres of secondary supply pipelines to 9 balancing tanks located throughout the City.
+After treatment, the potable water is then distributed through approximately 30 kilometres of secondary supply pipelines to 9 balancing tanks located throughout the City.
 These tanks collectively contain approximately 50 ML of treated storage and act to maintain system pressures during peak hour flows and to provide water for emergency fire flows.
-The City used up to 68 million litres per day during peak summer flows in 2020.
+The City used up to 78 million litres per day during peak summer flows in 2021.
 Peak hour flows can exceed the daily average flows by two times and are supplied from the tanks.
-Average daily flow to the City in 2020 was 37.0 ML/day, and this annual average daily flow fell slightly (-2.7%) compared to the previous year.
+The average daily flow to the City in 2021 was 40.6 ML/day, and this annual average daily flow rose significantly (+10%) compared to the previous year.
+A warm summer together with the 'heat dome' (in June) is the rationale for the significant rise in water consumption in 2021.